 Stay tuned for more GASB Updates!

-Now an assurance manager, Brandon oversees engagements and uncovers new ways to help his clients.
+Now an assurance partner, Brandon oversees engagements and uncovers new ways to help his clients.
 In addition to being a team player, he often finds himself coaching new employees and clients as they tackle technical matters.
 Give him a challenge and he will find a solution.
 Ask him a question that is complex and he will provide an answer that is easy to understand.

 Brandon can be reached at 714 672 0022.